Hi everyone, Katie here.

 It was Dorothy that called a friend in social services.
 Dorothy had a friend that worked in social services.
 Not knowing where else to turn, she called her.

 July, 19, 1963.
 Santa Barbara Cottage Hospital.
 Glogirly asked if Dorothy had been there when she was born.
 No, but her mother was.
 This was all still very hard for Dorothy to talk about.
-Glogirly asked it Alice had held her.
+Glogirly asked if Alice had held her.
 Did she name her?
 She told Glogirly that her mother had told Alice not to look.
-That was all she could manage to say.
+But Alice just had to.
+And for a brief moment, Alice held her in her arms.
+That was all Dorothy could manage to say.